MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 This value will be between 0 and 1 and usually larger than the reach of individual nodes, due to higher connectivity.
 Reach index values do not typically have large separation among the top ranked members.
 This means that those nodes highest in reach are all quite similar to each other in how they can connect to the rest of the network.

-The following is an example of a simplified Reach Index network graph.
+The following is an example of a simplified Reach Index graph.

 ![Reach Index graph](./images/reach.png)